AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 This list contains topics containing cross-map references with `scope =”peer”`.
 You can specify the publishing context for a list of cross map references with `scope=”peer”` to topics available in other DITA maps.
 This tab appears if you use the Experience Manager Guides (UUID) version.

-For more details, refer to the [Publish linked topics](#publish-linked-topics) section below.
+For more details, refer to the [Working with linked topics](#working-with-linked-topics) section below.

-## Publish linked topics
+## Working with linked topics

-Experience Manager Guides simplifies the publishing of complex documents by allowing you to create topic references using the `peer @scope`.
+Experience Manager Guides allows you to create topic references using the `peer @scope`.
 You can then define the publishing context of these references from the AEM Sites presets and finally generate the output of the linked topics.

 For more details, view [Generate output of linking topics from other maps](../user-guide/generate-output-aem-site.md#generate-output-linking-topics-from-other-maps).

 Perform the following steps to specify the publishing context for cross-linked files:
-1. Open the **Output Presets** tab of the DITA map you want to publish.
-1. Select the **AEM Sites** output preset.

-    You can view the **General**, **Content**, **Topic list**, and **Cross map references** tabs. **Cross map references** tab appears if you use the Experience Manager Guides (UUID) version.
+1. Open the **Cross map references** tab.
+To view this tab,  ensure that the `<xrefs>` have unique IDs.
+Unique IDs for `<xrefs>` will be automatically generated on editing/saving the older content if the ID isn't there.

     You'll not be able to view the cross-map linking in the following cases:
     - For the presets created before the 4.6 release, the Cross references tab is disabled and a tool tip, **Refer to Map dashboard**, appears.